EricCJoyce/Consensus-Driven-Uncertainty/Pose-Estimators/EPOS/README.md

 All your work should be done from the directory `EPOS/epos/scripts/`.

 ### Build a TFRecord for every set you intend to test
 Note: you will have to "hide" any directories that will confuse the collection script.
-It traverses the split directory on the assumption that everythin within has a numeric name.
+It traverses the split directory on the assumption that everything within has a numeric name.
 ```
 python3 create_example_list.py --dataset=lmo --split=test
 ```